Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 If you're not familiar with them, [force-directed graphs](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) are a visualization for graph data that lays out nodes in an easy-to-see way, avoiding edge crosses as much as possible and trying to keep all edges to approximately the same length.

 After a bit of research, I chose the [Webcola](https://ialab.it.monash.edu/webcola/) constraint-based graph layout library.
-Webcola is itself a port/adapation of the C++ [libcola](http://www.adaptagrams.org/) library and it supports easy integration with D3 which I've worked with in the past.
+Webcola is itself a port/adaptation of the C++ [libcola](http://www.adaptagrams.org/) library and it supports easy integration with D3 which I've worked with in the past.
 It really was very simple to get a working force-directed graph rendered by adapting some code from their examples, and it actually looked pretty good!
 The relationships between artists were apparent and I found myself spending a good amount of time just scrolling around it and exploring my own world of musical connections.

 ## Initial Analysis

 There was one problem though: it was incredibly slow; slow to the tune of 8 FPS.
 Obviously, that's not acceptable and it made using the graph very difficult.
 To be fair, I had almost 400 nodes in my personal graph and ~1500 edges which was a lot more than any of the Webcola examples, but it felt like performance was an order of magnitude or two too low.

-What followed was an extensive journey of optimizing my application and all of the underlying layers to boost that 8 FPS to a consinstent 60, even on less powerful devices.
+What followed was an extensive journey of optimizing my application and all of the underlying layers to boost that 8 FPS to a consistent 60, even on less powerful devices.

 The first step of all of my browser-based performance optimization starts with Google Chrome's excellent built-in profiler.
 Here's what one frame of the animation looked like at the start before any changes were made:

 ![Screenshot of the Google Chrome profiler showing the initial performance of a single frame the Webcola visualization before any performance improvements were made at all](./images/webcola/initial_unoptimized.png)

-The whole frame took ~125ms, miles beyond the 16.5ms required for 60 FPS.
+The whole frame took ~125ms, miles away from the 16.5ms required for 60 FPS.
 Ideally, we'll also want it to be even quicker than that since other code needs to run on the webpage as well.

 Breaking down where most of the time was being spent, The `Descent.rungeKutta` function comes from the Webcola library and is used to compute new positions for all of the nodes based on the connections between them.  `D3StyleLayoutAdapter.trigger` is the rendering portion where the SVG nodes created by D3 are updated to match the newly computed positions of the nodes.
 The `Run Microtasks` section at the end contains some extra D3 bookkeeping code, and finally the small (well, small compared to everything else right now) purple and green bars at the end were for browser-level layout and rendering.